sequenceiq/slider/src/site/markdown/security.md

     -D slider.security.enabled=true

-### Adding Kerberos binding properties to the Hoya Client JVM
+### Adding Kerberos binding properties to the Slider Client JVM

 The Java Kerberos library needs to know the Kerberos controller and realm to use.
 This should happen automatically if this is set up as the